dzid26/StepperServoCAN/README.md

     - DEBUG_STATES

 ## Contributing
-- Develop using MISRA C:2012 standard.
-Project is preconfigured (`misra.json`) for [C/C++ Advanced Lint](https://marketplace.visualstudio.com/items?itemName=jbenden.c-cpp-flylint) extension together with [Cppcheck](https://cppcheck.sourceforge.io/) (with python extensions) to highlight violations in VScode.
+- Develop using MISRA C:2012 standard and analyzed using [Cppcheck](https://cppcheck.sourceforge.io/).
+Project is preconfigured (`misra.json`) for [C/C++ Advanced Lint](https://marketplace.visualstudio.com/items?itemName=jbenden.c-cpp-flylint) and [SonarLint](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarlint-vscode) to highlight violations in VScode.

 ## BSP Firmware License
 - The firmware is based on Misfittech project which is based on [nano_stepper](https://github.com/Misfittech/nano_stepper) project and it inherited GPL V3 license